 While the Contract Model is a specialised library dedicated to Smart contracts modeling and testing, the underlying principles are similar:

-• then test the contracts implementation using properties written in the Dynamic Logic language provided by the framework.
+function that describes how the model's actions translate to real world calls to a Contract's endpoints, - then test the contracts implementation using properties written in the Dynamic Logic language provided by the framework.

 On top of quickcheck-dynamic, the Contract Model provides machinery to simplify definition of a model in the case of Plutus smart contracts and running tests against a set of _Wallets.
 More importantly, it predefines critical properties that all Smart Contracts should validate, like the No Locked Funds or the more subtle Double Satisfaction property.
 Smart contracts are somewhat infamous for being subject to subtle coding errors leading into loopholes which attackers can abuse to steal currencies from innocent users, because of the intrisic complexity of programming in a highly distributed and asynchronous model.